sjstretton/screwed/09-Corporations.md

 # 9.1 Corporations and Tax

-r tufte::newthought('If we take as a given') that the benefits of paying income tax outweigh the costs to individual taxpayers, the question becomes one of what other players in society should be liable.
-Individuals with sufficient earnings pay National Insurance and income tax.
+r tufte::newthought('If we take as a given') that the benefits of paying income tax outweigh the costs to individual taxpayers, the question becomes one of which other players in society should be liable.
+Individuals with sufficient earnings pay national insurance and income tax.
 People who buy goods and services pay VAT.
-It serves to reason then that companies which consume goods and services, and earn profits in the UK, should also be liable for a tax.
+It serves to reason then that companies which consume goods and services, and earn profits in the UK, should also be liable for tax.
 For what exactly is a company but a collective group of people organised into delivering a certain good or service.

- Despite seemingly an uncontroversial position, the minefield that surrounds corporation tax begs to differ.
+ Despite seemingly an uncontroversial proposition, the minefield that surrounds corporation tax begs to differ.
 Several different taxes are currently levelled on companies that operate in the UK, including corporation tax on their profits from their business operations, and business rates on the rateable value of their land and buildings.
 Several loopholes and rebates exist which aim to keep companies pacified against having to pay increased levels of tax.
-However, these loopholes often overstep the mark and leave corporations which, while in reality conduct the majority of their business and operations within the UK, are able to claim a foreign base and avoid taxes all together.
+However, these loopholes often overstep the mark and leave corporations which, despite in reality conduct the majority of their business operations within the UK, are able to claim a foreign base and avoid taxes all together.

 In an increasingly globalised world, countries now have to tread the thin line between levying sufficient levels of corporation tax, and maintaining an attractive enough environment for the companies to remain in the country, rather than relocating their base to a less 'expensive' region in the world.
 It's a difficult task, and the complexity of determining effective tax rates domestically while coordinating with a myriad of  different international standards and regulations means that these loopholes are difficult to close.

  However, lest we forget, corporation taxes are an important source of revenue for a Government which provides the employees of these companies, and the companies themselves, with a variety of public goods that enable them to function successfully.
 Everything from high-quality national education to effective public transport assists  corporations in operating a successful business.
 It's important, then, that these entities pay their fair share.

 ##Knowledge is Power